Daniel Bomberg: Standardization

 The Bomberg edition of the Talmud established the standard both in terms of page layout as well as pagination (with the exception of the tractate Berachot which follows Bomberg's second edition).
 Prior to the printing of the Talmud, manuscripts had no standard page division, and the Talmud text usually did not appear on the same page as the commentaries, which were contained in separate codices.
-The standard page layout in use in all conventional editions of Talmud today (also the accepted method of citing a Talmudic reference) follows the pagination of Bomberg's 1523 publication.
+The standard page layout in use in all conventional editions of the Talmud published since then (and the accepted method of citing a Talmudic reference) follows the pagination of Bomberg's 1523 publication.

 Originality

 The earliest printed Talmuds were published by the Soncino family decades prior to Bomberg's Talmud.
-Though the Soncinos only printed about sixteen tractates, Bomberg clearly based his own publication after their model.
+Though the Soncinos only printed about 23 tractates (selecting those most frequently studied), Bomberg clearly based his own publication after their model.
 Gershon Soncino claimed that in addition to emulating his layout, Bomberg also copied the texts of the Soncino Talmuds, a claim some modern scholars, such as Raphael Rabinovicz, have substantiated.
-Still, Bomberg printed many tractates that Soncino never released, which were obviously rendered directly from manuscripts, and even the editions which may have borrowed from Soncino's text show evidence of having been supplemented by additional manuscripts.
+Bomberg 's complete Talmud included many tractates that Soncino never released, which were obviously rendered directly from manuscripts, and even the editions which may have borrowed from Soncino's text show evidence of having been supplemented by additional manuscripts.